enigmatry/entry-angular-building-blocks/libs/entry-form/README.md

 Create a new Class with name e.g. [MyEntity]ComponentConfiguration and implement ```IFormComponentConfiguration``` interface.

-The ```FormComponentBuilder``` class provides a fluent API for configuring a form component.
-It provides methods to configure various aspects of the form component, such as component name, feature name as well as the properties and behaviors of each form control.
+The ```FormComponentBuilder``` class provides a fluent API for configuring a form component - provides methods to configure various aspects of the form component, such as component name, feature name as well as the properties and behaviors of each form control.

 ```csharp
 [PublicAPI]